corgi-in-tights/corgi-in-tights/README.md

 //      "     "   //

 ## notable accomplishments ##
-- tried to found a non-profit
+- made a website
-- tried to participate in atleast one hackathon
+- won a few hackathons (maybe)
-- tried to build a coilgun (failed and didnt even start)
+- has built weapons
 - tried to make and publish a board game
-- apparently has 28 hours of free time a day
+- slept for over 18 hours in one day without being tired

 thanks for reading my README.md